2004 Democratic Party presidential primaries: Iowa and New Hampshire

-Throughout the early campaigning season, the Iowa caucuses appeared to be a two-way contest between former Vermont Governor Howard Dean and Missouri Congressman Richard Gephardt.
+Throughout the early campaigning season, the Iowa caucuses appeared to be a two-way contest between former Vermont Governor Howard Dean and Missouri Representative Richard Gephardt.
 Dean, the national front runner, had been able to pour money into Iowa and New Hampshire.
 In total, Dean spent nearly $40 million in the two states.
 Gephardt, coming from neighboring Missouri, won the state's caucus in 1988 when he first ran for the party nomination.

 However, days before the Iowa caucuses were held, negative campaigning by Dean and Gephardt took a late toll on the two campaigns in Iowa as well as nationally.
 This, along with the resurgence of John Kerry and the emergence of John Edwards as major contenders in Iowa, put the Gephardt and Dean campaigns on edge.

 A poll released by the Des Moines Register days before the caucus was held showed Dean and Gephardt had lost all of their lead in Iowa.
 In the poll, Kerry led with 26% of those surveyed, Edwards came in second with 23%, Dean came in third with 20%, and Gephardt came in fourth with 18%.

 On caucus night, as results were being tallied, it became evident that Kerry and Edwards were in a battle for first and Dean and Gephardt were in a battle for third.

 After all votes were tallied, John Kerry received 38% of the delegates, John Edwards received 32%, Howard Dean received 18%, and Richard Gephardt received 11%.

 After his poor showing, Gephardt dropped out of the race.
 Kerry and Edwards claimed newfound momentum, while Dean attempted to downplay the results, which resulted into his infamous Dean scream.

 In the New Hampshire primary, Kerry was able to defeat Howard Dean once again, beating him 38%-26%.
 The final debate before the primary was held at Saint Anselm College; Kerry's performance was superior to the others, helping him win the primary a few days later.
 Kerry carried nearly all constituencies during the primary according to exit polling data.
 Clark came in third with 12%, Edwards fourth with 12%, and Lieberman fifth with 9%.

-Final stretch
+After Kerry's wins, he received attention for using the phrase "Bring it on!" during his speeches before and after the contests in response to potential attacks on his candidacy.